vigneshsankariyer1234567890/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your *Teletubbies* app.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+A GUI similar to below should appear in a few seconds.
 Note how the app contains some sample data.

 ![Ui](images/Ui.png)